higlass/higlass-linear-labels-track/README.md

 ## Usage

+To try this track out, head over to https://github.com/pkerpedjiev/million-primes and start a server using the provided notebook.

 1. Make sure you load this track prior to `hglib.js`.
 For example:

 ```
-<script src="higlass-geojson.js"></script>
+<script src="higlass-labelled-points-track.js"></script>
 <script src="hglib.js"></script>
 <script>
   ...
 </script>
 ```

 2. Now, configure the track in your view config and be happy!
-Cheers 🎉

 ```
 {